simonw/til/github-actions/uvx-github-actions-cache.md

 The key turned out to be the [UV_EXCLUDE_NEWER](https://docs.astral.sh/uv/reference/environment/#uv_exclude_newer) environment variable.
 This works the same as `uvx --exclude-newer DATE`, allowing you to tell `uv` to install the most recent package as-of a specific date.

 That date can then also be used as part of the cache key for GitHub Actions!
 This means you can set the date in the script once and get a repeatable set of installed versions for all of the tools.
-Then any time you want to bust the cache you can increment the date in that one palce:
+Then any time you want to bust the cache you can increment the date in that one place:

 ```yaml
 name: Run tools